-- Create email aliases: This will allow you to set up alias email addresses for users who want to receive email at more than one address.
+- Create email aliases: This will allow you to set up alias email addresses for users who want to receive an email at more than one address.

 - Announce your upcoming switch: This will help you with informing your users of the upcoming changes to your services.

-Select the actions you would like to perform in addition to setting your your users and click the Next button.
+Select the actions you would like to perform in addition to setting your users and click the Next button.
 You will then be provided with step by step instructions for the most up to date process for each action.
 Once you have completed the desired steps in addition to setting up any users who will be using your services, please click next again to Set up your apps.

 Set Up Your Apps

-This section will walk you through set up of all the apps you intend to use immediately.
-On the first page, please select the apps you would like to setup at this time then click Next, it is recommended to select Gmail at minimum:
+This section will walk you through the set up of all the apps you intend to use immediately.
+On the first page, please select the apps you would like to setup at this time then click Next, it is recommended to select Gmail at a minimum: